Abstract

 2.1.
 The Perfection in the Ṣūfī Concept of (Waḥdat al-Wujūd) According to Ibn ʻArabī, (There’s no Existence but Allah):

 The atheism idea of Waḥdat al-Wujūd was translated into the doctrines of Union Solutions, it’s an old idea in some Hinduism and Taoism religions old Greek philosophies, and Jewish and Christian thought, too.
-Its conclusion is: that its people were divided into two teams:

 A team that sees God Almighty as a soul and the whole world as the body, thus if the man is purified, he transcends to stick to the soul which is God vanishes in it to reach great happiness.

-Another group sees that God is everything and everything is God, which means that God is manifested in everything by himself and is as numerous as the number of images this is contradicted by what Ibn ʻArabī says, He mixed Ṣūfī and Philosophy and came up with an integrated Ṣūfī doctrine on the nature of existence.
+this is contradicted by what Ibn ʻArabī says, He mixed Ṣūfī and Philosophy and came up with an integrated Ṣūfī doctrine on the nature of existence.
 He believed in Waḥdat al-Wujūddeciding that there’s only one existence and it’s God Almighty and all the others are his creation as he said in his books.

 Dr. Soaad Al-Hakim commented on Ibn ʻArabī Saying: